Best Practices For Converting Donors Through Donation Tiers

 For most people, it’s likely that someone that could afford to give $15 could also easily give $25.
 If you have both options, it’s just unnecessary clutter.
 If you only provide a $25 tier, you can pull some of those $15 donors up, and allow all donors to quickly find the amount that works for them.

-Simple Tiers give you:
+Compact tiers give you:

-• A shorter form – no descriptions required!
+• A shorter form, no descriptions required!

 • Enhanced UI for the easiest donor experience, especially on mobile devices.